SharkUncle/deep-abyss/README.md

 # deep-abyss

-My notes on the infosec journey.
+My notes on my journey through the cyberspace.

 ## The content: